WeShap: Weak Supervision Source Evaluation with Shapley Values: Our Method

 Similarly, the WeShap value of an LF for a holdout dataset $D_{val}$ is defined as the average WeShap value of the LF with respect to the instances inside the dataset:

-\begin{theorem} The WeShap value of an LF equals to its Shapley value in the proxy game using the same set of LFs and holdout dataset. \end{theorem} \begin{proof} Let's focus on a single validation instance $(x_{val}, y_{val})$ first.
-The utility of a colation of LFs $S\subset \Lambda$ in the proxy game is:
+\begin{theorem} The WeShap value of an LF is equal to its Shapley value in the proxy game using the same set of LFs and holdout dataset. \end{theorem} \begin{proof} Let's focus on a single validation instance $(x_{val}, y_{val})$ first.
+The utility of a coalition of LFs $S\subset \Lambda$ in the proxy game is: